-These ultra soft pumpkin drop cookies are laced with crunchy almonds and sweet raisins.
+These soft and pillowy pumpkin drop cookies are laced with crunchy walnuts and sweet raisins.
 They’re the perfect treat to bake for festive fall comfort food.

 This post contains affiliate links.
 Read the disclosure policy.